Nikon D750 vs Canon G1 X Mark III

-Both the D750 and the G1X Mark III are recent models that feature in their makers' current product line-up.
+Both the D750 and the G1X Mark III are recent models that are part of the current product line-up.
 The D750 replaced the earlier Nikon D700, while the G1X Mark III followed on from the Canon G1 X Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon and Canon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D750 vs Canon G1 X Mark III

 So how do things add up?
 Which of the two cameras – the Nikon D750 or the Canon G1 X Mark III – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D750:

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.